Zamiell/racing-plus/docs/bugs.md

   - Mega Blast (#441) - Being a ghost while the blast is active will show the animation playing and have knockback, but the blast itself will be removed.
 (Reported by Gamonymous)
   - Red Stew (#621) - The temporary damage buff will not be affected by dying.
 (Reported by Hispa)
   - Esau Jr. (#703) - Using it while being a ghost will give the items back to the wrong character.
 (Reported by Gamonymous)
+- You will die permanently if you have one red hp left and remove Mother's Kiss.
+(Reported by Gamonymous)

 <br />